How to Become A Product Manager With No Product Experience

 Accelerate Your Pathway into Product

-After delivering our Product Bootcamp at the likes of the University of Cambridge Judge Business School , the University of Oxford Saïd Business School and HEC Paris , our team of Product coaches are on a mission to help more and more young people land a job in product management.
+After delivering our Product Bootcamp at top tier business schools around the world, our team of Product coaches are on a mission to help more and more young people land a job in product management.

 In just two hours, we’ll take you on an intense deep dive into the inner workings of project management and equip you with a toolbox of practical tips and tricks that will give you a winning edge in job applications.